alirezamohamadiam/Securing-Healthcare-with-Deep-Learning-A-CNN-Based-Model-for-medical-IoT-Threat-Detection/README_DATA.md

 ### Directory Setup

-Within the `data/` directory, create `train/` and `test/` folders to hold the CSV files for training and testing, respectively.
+Within the `data/` directory, there should be `train/` and `test/` folders to hold the CSV files for training and testing, respectively.

 ### Training Data (data/train)
 The following files should be placed in `data/train` (51 items):